crystal-crash/jokecoin/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/jokecoind`
-Configuration file:  `/etc/dashcore/jokecoin.conf`
+Configuration file:  `/etc/jokecoincore/jokecoin.conf`
 Data directory:      `/var/lib/jokecoind`
 PID file:            `/var/run/jokecoind/jokecoind.pid` (OpenRC and Upstart) or `/var/lib/jokecoind/jokecoind.pid` (systemd)
 Lock file:           `/var/lock/subsys/jokecoind` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the dashcore user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the dashcore user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the jokecoincore user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the jokecoincore user and group.
 Access to jokecoin-cli and other jokecoind rpc clients can then be controlled by group membership.

 ### Mac OS X